 Google Classroom uses grading charts to store an at-a-glance marking sheet for teachers.
 This is also used to share grades with students directly while maintaining privacy so grades from other students aren't visible.

 Grading is entered into the chart manually.
 Automation here, where grades from the assignment doc populate this chart, would be a nice option.
 Instead, teachers can work with the chart and the assignment open at the same time -- more like the real-world with a logbook open as marking happens.

 Teachers can create a rubric, with up to 50 criteria per rubric and 10 performance levels per criterion.

 Google does the heavy lifting here, keeping track of the category as the teacher grades individual assignments.
-There are control options here for how much a student can see of their grades.
+Control options here allow how much a student can see of their grades.

 Should I use Google Classroom?

-If you want to utilize a ready-made learning platform that's extremely simple to set up and use, works across lots of devices and integrates with other tools, then Google Classroom could be for you.
+If you want to utilize a ready-made learning platform that's extremely simple to navigate, works across numerous devices, and integrates with other tools, then Google Classroom could be for you.
 It's simply one of the easiest ways to transition online, since many teachers and students will own the hardware to get up and running and the school won't have to worry about IT support.

-What this is not is a competitor for full LMS offerings likes Blackboard, D2L Brightspace, Moodle or Instructure Canvas.
+What this is not is a competitor for full LMS offerings such as Blackboard, D2L Brightspace, Moodle, or Instructure Canvas.
 It's more like Schoology or Edmodo, which are also free to use.

-At its simplest Google Classrooms is the face of G Suite for Education, pulling it all together in one place for easier and quicker use of the various Google tools.
-While this is a great way to get teaching online, especially in a rush, it's not a full classroom replacement.
-But if you've got no budget or infrastructure it's hard to beat.
+At its simplest Google Classroom is the face of Google Workspace for Education, pulling it all together in one place for easier and quicker use of the various Google tools.
+While this is a great way to get teaching online, especially in a pinch, it's not a full classroom replacement.
+But if you've got no budget or infrastructure, it's hard to beat.